Jervis Johnson: Career

 In 1995, Johnson organised Games Workshop's first worldwide community campaign, the Battle for Ichar IV, as well as hosting the first International Warhammer Tournament at Nottingham University.
 In 1996 he began his first column in Games Workshop's magazine White Dwarf, 'The J Files'.
 Throughout the 1990s and 2000s he continued to write for White Dwarf, as well as working on Epic 40,000, Warhammer Fantasy and Warhammer 40,000.
-By 2003 he was the head of Games Workshop's Specialist Games studio, overseeing the development of new version of Necromunda and Space Hulk.
+By 2003 he was the head fanatic of Games Workshop's Specialist Games studio, overseeing the development of new versions of Necromunda and Space Hulk.
 In 2006, 'The J Files' was replaced by his new column 'Standard Bearer', which was in turn replaced with a semi-regular column in 2012.

 Johnson was a key developer of Age of Sigmar, the replacement for Warhammer Fantasy Battles, the first edition of which was released in 2015.
-He continued to design specialist games, including 2017's Shadows Over Hammerhal and 2018's Blackstone Fortress, as well as designing new editions of Age of Sigmar.
+He continued to design Specialist Games, including 2017's Shadows Over Hammerhal and 2018's Blackstone Fortress, as well as designing new editions of Age of Sigmar.

 In July 2021, Johnson announced his retirement from Games Workshop after more than 38 years.

 Personal life

 Johnson is the son of actor Richard Johnson and his first wife Sheila Sweet.
+He was educated at Hampstead School.
 His younger sister is actress Sorel Johnson.